SuperViz/tutorials/mouse-pointers/README.md

 ### Summary

 In this tutorial, we implemented real-time mouse pointers and an optional video huddle feature in a web application using SuperViz.
 We used the @superviz/room package to create and manage the room, the @superviz/collaboration package for mouse pointers, and the @superviz/video package for video conferencing.
 This setup provides a powerful foundation for collaborative applications where users need to see each other's interactions and communicate in real-time.

-Feel free to explore the full code and further examples in the [GitHub repository](https://github.com/SuperViz/tutorials/tree/main/mouse-pointers) for more details.